zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

       $ cd $ZEPHYR_BASE/boards/arduino_101/support
       $ sudo -E ./arduino_101_load.sh rom

-   This script will flash the boot rom located in :file:`$ZEPHYR_BASE/boards/arduino_101/support/quark_se_rom.bin` to the Arduino 101 device, overwriting the original shipping ROM.
+   This script will flash the boot ROM located in :file:`$ZEPHYR_BASE/boards/arduino_101/support/quark_se_rom.bin` to the Arduino 101 device, overwriting the original shipping ROM.

 Flashing an ARC Kernel
 ======================

 #.
 Make sure the binary image has been built.
 Change directories to your local
    checkout copy of Zephyr, and run:

    .. code-block:: console